groupmuse/docker-cron/README.md

 Please see [DO-Solutions/DigitalOcean-AppPlatform-Cron](https://github.com/DO-Solutions/DigitalOcean-AppPlatform-Cron) for an example on how to use this.

+Cron job logging should print in the Runtime Logs of the App Platform service, but you can also check the log file in the container itself.
-To check on the cron job, go into Digital Ocean > Console > docker-cron > run `cat tmp/scale_workers.log`
+Go into Digital Ocean > Console > docker-cron > run `cat tmp/scale_workers.log`